aliencaocao/vlm-for-memes-aisg/README.md

 Dataset is open-sourced on [HuggingFace Hub](https://huggingface.co/datasets/aliencaocao/multimodal_meme_classification_singapore).

 ## Repository Structure
 - `dataset`: contains preprocessing scripts to scrap/convert data into an intermediary CSV format.
 This CSV is then converted to JSON files for SFT.
-For convince, the dataset uploaded to HF is already in the final form.
-It also contain some post processing scripts that convert from LLaVA SFT JSON format to ShareGPT format (used by LLaMA-Factory).
+For convenience, the dataset uploaded to HF is already in the final form.
+It also contains some post-processing scripts that convert from LLaVA SFT JSON format to ShareGPT format (used by LLaMA-Factory).
 - `evaluation`: evaluation scripts for model standalone and pipeline (OCR and translation).
 Implemented in isolated FastAPI servers for easy deployment.
-Also contain a JSON storing a dictionary of Singapore-specific acronyms which is used during inference.
+Also contains a JSON storing a dictionary of Singapore-specific acronyms which are used during inference.
 Part of the code is modified from the original [LLaVA repository](https://github.com/haotian-liu/LLaVA).
   - `evaluation/outputs`: contains raw outputs for each model/pipeline tested.
 Directly used for scoring.
 - `training`: contains 2 submodules, `LLaVA` and `qwen2-vl`. `LLaVA` is a modified version of the original LLaVA repository with fixes on training code. `qwen2-vl` contains a fork of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) with modifications, and various training config and bash scripts.
 It can train both Qwen2-VL and LLaVA, but we only used it to train Qwen2-VL.